junqing-zhang/junqing-zhang.github.io/_posts/2020-01-25-blog-post-latex.md

 * Online Latex editor.
 Free features are sufficient for basic use.
 * Suitable for collaboration.
 * Link: [https://www.overleaf.com](https://www.overleaf.com){:target="_blank"}
+* You don't have to worry the packages.

 ## Offline Software
 There are many Latex editors available and many of them are free to use.
 If you are using LaTex with Windows, I strongly suggest to use the combination of Miktex+TeXnicCenter+Sumatra PDF viewer.
 They are very handy to use.
  * Download Link: [http://www.texniccenter.org/download/](http://www.texniccenter.org/download/){:target="_blank"}
  * Please click [here](https://granasat.ugr.es/wp-content/uploads/2018/02/How_to_Sumatra_EN.pdf){:target="_blank"} for a tutorial about the installation and setup.

+Some tips to use the above combinations:
+* Create a project with your .tex file and then you will have the Outline view
+* When you are editing the tex file, press F5 will take you to the corresponding part in the pdf file (Sumatra PDF viewer)
+* When you are viewing your pdf file (Sumatra PDF viewer), double click the pdf file will take you to the corresponding part in the tex file.
+The above features will allow you switch between the tex and pdf quickly.

+When use MikTex, you will need the admin right to install all the required packages.

 # Template
 ## IEEE Latex Template